 What is Bitcoin?

-Despite their graphic representation as golden coins with a large “B” on top, physical Bitcoins do not actually exist.
+Despite their graphic representation as golden coins with a large “B” on top, physical Bitcoins do not exist.
 They are not coins or printed bills that you can store in your pockets.
-The entire amount of Bitcoin units is available only in virtual form.
+Instead, the entire Bitcoin units are available only in virtual form.

-Bitcoin is digital cash that you can transfer online in a peer-to-peer network with other people who hold this type of electronic currency.
+Bitcoin is digital cash you can transfer online in a peer-to-peer network with others who hold this electronic currency.

-Bitcoin is a decentralized digital asset with decentralized value, which means it is not regulated or controlled by governments or financial institutions.
+Bitcoin is a digital asset with decentralized value, meaning it is not regulated or controlled by governments or financial institutions.

 When you possess Bitcoins, you enter an international community of Bitcoin owners.
 Similarly to all these owners, your presence there is anonymous to a certain extent.
-Your account cannot be tracked by standard identifying features such as your name, address, or social security number.
+Therefore, your account cannot be tracked by standard identifying features such as your name, address, or social security number.

 Bitcoin is the first-ever form of cryptocurrency – a combination of blockchain technology and cryptography.
 It is electronic cash that users can transact without the oversight of governmental authorities or traditional banking institutions.